sjiaire/cr-site-natacha/content/rental_houses/splendid-gisozi.md

 Stay in this luxurious 7-bedroom furnished house located in the residential area of Gisozi nearby FAWE Girls School.
 Gisozi is a quiet neighborhood with several international schools and easy access to the City Center.

 This splendid 2-storey residence is colorful and comfortable.
-On the ground floor, it has a stylish lounge, 3 lovely bedroom and 2 bathrooms.
-Upstairs, there is an another living room and 4 beautiful bedrooms including an en suite with a bath tub.
-In addition, high-speed internet, security and maid services are available!
+On the ground floor, it has a stylish lounge, 3 lovely bedrooms and 2 bathrooms.
+Upstairs, there is another living room and 4 beautiful bedrooms including an en suite with a bath tub.
+In addition, high-speed internet, security and maid services are complimentary!

 Outdoor, there are spacious balconies with a pleasant view, a vast terrace, a tremendous garden with enough space to host large gatherings and wide parking space.